Adult Stem Cells | Aspen Integrative Medicine

 *Results may vary; no guarantee of specific results

-At Aspen Integrative Medicine, our peripheral blood based stem cells (pull from the patient’s own blood) are pluripotent and non-invasive.
-Pluripotent adult stem cells, those derived from the blood, have the ability to divide and generate all cell types and are consider “uncommitted”.
-These stem cells hold the ability to generate into several distinct cell types, including neural cells found in the brain.
+At Aspen Integrative Medicine, our peripheral blood-based stem cells (pulled from the patient’s own blood) are pluripotent and non-invasive.
+Pluripotent adult stem cells, those derived from the blood, have the ability to divide and generate all cell types and are considered “uncommitted”.
+These stem cells hold the ability to generate several distinct cell types, including neural cells found in the brain.
 Pluripotent stem cells behave like embryonic stem cells and give rise to all the cell types in the body.
 They endure a long lifespan and work best in combination with PRP.

-Aspen Integrative Medicine only uses pluripotent stem cells in efforts to obtain the best results possible!
-Regenerative stem cell therapy can stimulate tissue re-growth and greater blood flow to the affected areas.* The goal of treatment with stem cells is to replace damaged cells and to promote the growth of new blood vessels and tissues in order to help the target organ function at a greater capacity.* *Results may vary; no guarantee of specific results
+Aspen Integrative Medicine only uses pluripotent stem cells in an effort to obtain the best results possible!
+Regenerative stem cell therapy can stimulate tissue re-growth and greater blood flow to the affected areas.* The goal of treatment with stem cells is to replace damaged cells and to promote the growth of new blood vessels and tissues in order to help the target organ function at a greater capacity.*

 Bone and Fat Stem Cells